-The Hacienda Homes are a neighborhood of four stand-alone structures for those in need of Assisted Living or Memory Care.
-Each single story Spanish hacienda-styled building is home to 15 to 18 residents.
+The Hacienda Homes are a neighborhood of three stand-alone structures offering Assisted Living or Memory Care.
 Just as in traditional guest ranches, the Hacienda Homes are designed to capture a careful balance between public space and private place so that each day can be as engaging or as tranquil as desired.

 Residents’ private suites radiate off a nexus of common areas: kitchen, dining room, living room, sunroom and covered porch.
-Distances between these regions are short, and are free from confusing hallways, stairs, or elevators.
 Discreet design elements in each home render clinical support features nearly invisible, and electronic record keeping allows associates to devote more quality time to residents.

 Each household has a dependable core of universal caregivers, known as Nayas, who provide expert support.
 They are involved in all aspects of residents’ daily activities.
 This consistent, continuous high-acuity support allows residents to thrive.